Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Dang Thi Tuyet Mai, wife of People's Armed Forces Hero Tran Van Lai shared - Photo: THUONG KHAI

 People's Armed Forces Hero Tran Van Lai made many great contributions in the resistance war against America.
-Behind that hero is the silent figure of Mrs. Dang Thi Tuyet Mai - a gentle wife who silently sacrificed her youth to protect her husband's cover.
+Behind that hero is the silent figure of Mrs. Dang Thi Tuyet Mai - a virtuous wife who silently sacrificed her youth to protect her husband's cover.

 She recounted the miserable years when, despite being the official wife, she accepted the reputation of being a "young woman who stole a husband" for 10 years just to hide her husband's identity as a Saigon special forces soldier.